jenseng/remix-incremental-migration-demos/packages/incremental-black-box-to-remix-upgrade-path-via-proxy/README.md

 6. Modify your infra (DNS, CDN, etc.) to point your app hostname(s) at your deployed Remix app.
 Depending on how/where you deploy, you may also need to change DNS/etc. for your old app (see proxying note in step 2).
 7. Over time, reimplement routes in this app to take over URLs from the old app.
 8. You're done!

+## About This Demo App

+This particular example is pre-wired to work with [a vanilla Canvas LMS setup](https://github.com/instructure/canvas-lms/wiki/Quick-Start).
+The app layout and root index route have been reimplemented in Remix, and a new nested route has been created.
+All other requests are proxied to Canvas.

+### To Run This Demo App:

+1. Follow the [Canvas Quick Start](https://github.com/instructure/canvas-lms/wiki/Quick-Start) guide to get Canvas set up locally
+2. Clone this repo and run `npm install`
+3. `cd packages/incremental-black-box-to-remix-upgrade-path-via-proxy && npm run dev`
+4. Open your browser to `http://localhost:3000` and log in with the credentials you set up when installing Canvas.